 No leverage is permitted at the Fund level.
 Some of the underlying assets (such as equities) may operate with some leverage (which includes debt).
-Where these equities are included in the indices our Funds track, the inclusion of these assets reflects our philosophy as predominantly passive index investors.
+The inclusion of these assets reflects our philosophy as predominantly passive index investors.

 Diversification Requirements / Limits